First Nations - Land Rights and Environmentalism in British Columbia

 Collage: K. Wonders (click to enlarge)

 For the Nuxalk, the Great Bear Rainforest is simply another land management plan imposed on their territory like so many other slick schemes, all without proper indigenous participation.
-Between 2004 and 2006, for example, there were no fewer than six proposed BC government - industry land use plans that incorporated Nuxalk Territory (above).
+Between 2004 and 2006, for example, there were no fewer than six proposed BC government industry land use plans that incorporated Nuxalk Territory (above).

-Nuxalk member Ray Morton has participated in the defence of Nuxalk heritage by occupying the primeaval valley of Scw7cwlk.
+Nuxalk member Ray Morton has participated in the defence of Nuxalk heritage by occupying the primaeval valley of Scw7cwlk.
 Seen in 1997, he stands beside a culturally modified cedar tree that shows how cedars are used in Nuxalk culture (right).
 In 2007, he helped to organize an indigenous gathering to call attention to the catastrophic loss of a vital Nuxalk food fish: Eulachon Conference.
 A new Nuxalk generation is trained to manage Nuxalk forests, fisheries and other natural resources, and BC government policies must change to accomodate them and their rights.

 The above timeline shows the extraordinary effort and personal sacrifice invested by the Nuxalk people in protecting their heritage and lands.
 Nuxalk member Jacinda Mack, whose 86 year old grandmother "Skuclikwana" was present at Ista, has written about the stand: Nuxalk Articles.
 She says that the Nuxalk community acknowledges neither the name "Great Bear Rainforest" nor the nature protection concept it represents.